He loves me. He loves me not.

 Avoidants usually put a calm face in stressful or anxious situations.

-Showing you his emotions (stress) means that he’s taken a layer off his avoidance shield and welcomes you into his world.
+Showing you his emotions (stress) means that he’s taken a layer off his avoidance shield and welcomes you into his world, and your partner feels safe with you.

-Try being the coy one for a change, and let him reach out to you.
+So try being coy for a change, and let him reach out to you.

 If it works, well played.